jakubgarfield/kiwis/content/trips/2017/09/05/vietnam-friendly-homestay-and-incredible-market-in-bac-ho/index.md

 From there, we moved further to the lake, passed a local school full of kids and walked the little streets where pigs and chickens ran in front of the houses.
 It was a chilly winter day and a whole town was wrapped into the smell of burned firewood.

 Later, a friend of our host family took us for a trip to a near village where a Hmong minority lived.
 At first, we had to climb up through rice terraces.
-Unfortunately, at that time of the year, they were nothing but hollow muddy fields instead of beautiful colourful beds.
+Unfortunately, at that time of the year, there were nothing but hollow muddy fields instead of beautiful colourful beds.
 In past few days it had also rained a lot, so all the paths were slippery and our 7kg carry on luggage didn’t allow for much of spare clothes.

 !![A view was terrible but terraces were really there all around](37)